Code-Institute-Submissions/TjoAlex-color-game/README.md

 * For the game a  a socre board that counts how many times the user guessed right or wrong.
 * More information about rgb and some links that lead to more pages explaining rgb.
 * A quiz regarding RGB so the user can practise even more.
+* A updated video that show how the updated game works, the principe is the same only a few features have been added and could be good to display even in the video.

 ## Thecnologies Used